TechReborn/TechReborn/README.md

 `-Dfml.coreMods.load=techreborn.asm.LoadingPlugin`

 Add that to your JVM arguments in the run configurations in your chosen IDE.
 This is not mandatory but it is only needed if you want to debug the asm core mod code.

+REMOVED ALL THE JUNK FROM OTHER VERSION 2.78 ONLY